mosun330/mosun330.github.io/_pages/about.md

 I am a PhD student in [Bioinformatics](https://bioinformatics.gatech.edu/) from Georgia Tech supervised by Prof.[Francesca Storici](https://storicilab.gatech.edu/).Before my PhD, I earned my bachelor degree in Pharmacy from Beijing University of Chinese medicine and my master degree in [Bioinformatics and Computational Biology](https://www.wpi.edu/academics/departments/bioinformatics-computational-biology) from Worcester Polytechnic Institute(WPI).

-I'm a big fan of basketball and football.
+I'm a big fan of basketball and soccer.
 In my spare time, I like traveling and watching movies.